HarrisonWhite335/Hand-Shadow-Manipulation/README.md

 7. Run cam_test_modified.py to test emojis (Longhorn, Thumbs Up, Thumbs Down, I Love You, OK and Peace) trained using the same dataset.
 Test the code by doing the aferomentioned emojis.
 I love you sign is a special type of hand language.
-Please check the wki article to understand this sign: https://en.wikipedia.org/wiki/ILY_sign
+Please check the wiki article to understand this sign: https://en.wikipedia.org/wiki/ILY_sign